 Many “heavy hitters” spend all their time scheduling and rescheduling

-If you look at many court cases, you will notice “heavy hitters” spend most of their time setting up hearings, setting up depositions, cancelling hearings, cancelling depositions, and then rescheduling everything above.
-All of the scheduling, cancelling, and rescheduling takes a heavy toll on your money.
+If you look at many court cases, you will notice “heavy hitters” spend most of their time setting up hearings, setting up depositions, canceling hearings, canceling depositions, and then rescheduling everything above.
+All of the scheduling, canceling, and rescheduling takes a heavy toll on your money.
 It looks good, it sounds good, but it does very little for your personal cause.

 Many “heavy hitters” are simply not effective in court.

 They are great in the hiring phase.
 Their offices look just right.
 They have expensive things.
 They have good voices.
 But in my experience, many “renowned attorneys” are absolutely terrible in court.
 I have seen heavy hitters that show up in court with shaky voices.
 Some of them never appeared to have studied the case file.
 Instead, they had staff or junior attorneys prepare the file for that hearing and stick it into their hands an hour prior to the actual date.
 That sort of preparation is never effective.
 The best attorneys do their own prep and in the process, they get an intuitive feel for the case.
 In the trial court, it is ultra-essential to be able to think on your feet.